tokarskadiana/flask-todo/README.md

  - - run `virtualenv venv -p /usr/bin/python3.5` to setup virtual environment with python 3.5
  - - run `. venv/bin/activate` to activate environment
  - - run `pip install Flask` to install Flask
+ - - run `pip install Flask-SQLAlchemy` to install SQLAlchemy
- - If you have installed Flask on your computer globally configure it to use python 3.5
+ - If you have installed Flask and SQLAlchemy on your computer globally configure it to use python 3.5
- - run `python main.py` and go to http://localhost:5000/ :boom:
+ - run `python run.py` and go to http://localhost:5000/ :boom: